mateoscarlos/Words-Learning/README.md

-# WordWatch - Language Learning On Your Wrist!
+# Words - Language Learning On Your Wrist!

 ## Overview
 Introducing **Words**, the smartwatch app designed to boost your vocabulary on the go.
 Every time you open the app, a fresh word from your target language appears along with its translation.
 It's a seamless way to integrate language learning into your daily routine.